-Medical Coders translate complex medical terminology found in patient records into the standardized codes that are used for billing and insurance claim processing.
+Medical coders translate complex medical terminology found in patient records into the standardized codes used for billing and insurance claim processing.

-Cons: Staring at a computer screen all day long can become tedious.
-Depending on the needs of the employer, evening and weekend work may be mandatory.
+- Staring at a computer screen all day long can become tedious.

-Cons: The job can be physically demanding and emotionally stressful.
-Animal behavior can be unpredictable, especially when they are hurt or frightened, which could place you in harm’s way.
-You’ll also be required to euthanize animals that are unable to be helped with veterinary care.
+- Animal behavior can be unpredictable, especially when they are hurt or frightened, which could place you in harm’s way.

 Many colleges offer a wide range of educational programs in each of the listed medical specialties.
-Depending on the specialty and the program selected, your training can lead to a diploma, certification, or an Associate of Applied Science Degree.
+Depending on the specialty and the program selected, your training can lead to a Diploma, certification, or an Associate of Applied Science.

-By obtaining a degree, you’ll not only receive all the education you need in your chosen field, you’ll also have the chance to experience hands-on training in real hospitals, clinics, or medical offices.
-Your instructors will help you turn your passion into real skills and give you all the tools you need to successfully interview and land a job as a medical professional.
+By enrolling in one of these programs, you’ll receive all the education you need in your chosen field, and you’ll also have the chance to experience hands-on training in hospitals, clinics, or medical offices.
+Your instructors will help you turn your passion into useful skills and give you all the tools you need to successfully interview and land a job as a medical professional.